pdidev/pdi/plugins/decl_hdf5/README.md

 * `dataset_selection`: a `SELECTION_DESC` specifying the selection of
   data in the file data to write or read.
   This is only valid if the
+* `attributes`: a key-value map specifying the set of attributes to read from (respectively, write to) the file when the associated dataset is read (respectively, written).
+  Each key is the name of an attribute of the dataset.
+  Each value is a $-expression (evaluated when the dataset is accessed) specifying the value to the attribute.

 ## `SELECTION_DESC`